-It may be because a certain blogging BFF of mine will be in Kansas for another year 😉 The Criminal Justice major in me thinks it would be really interesting to see the U.S. Federal Penitentiary (albeit it from a distance.)
-It helps that Leavenworth is only 5 hours from our new home and is the closest active-duty Army base, because we’ll be there on occasion (for example, like when our military IDs expire next summer.)
+It may be because a certain blogging BFF of mine will be in Kansas for a year 😉 The Criminal Justice major in me thinks it would be really interesting to see the U.S. Federal Penitentiary (albeit it from a distance.)
+It helps that Leavenworth is only 5 hours from our new home and is the closest active-duty Army base, because we’ll be there on occasion.

 Right in our new backyard is a hidden gem in American architecture!
 A number of homes in Mason City are built in the “Prairie School” architecture style.
 The last remaining Frank Lloyd Wright hotel is even in Mason City!
 Staycation, here we come!